 An Edition-in-Progress of the False Decretals

-The forgeries of Pseudo-Isidore are a vast and influential corpus of legal materials assembled by unknown clerical agitators in ninth-century Frankish Gaul.
-By convention, scholars ascribe this corpus to Pseudo-Isidore, although the documents themselves adopt a variety of pseudonyms and historical perspectives.
+By the Pseudo-Isidorian forgeries, scholars understand a vast and influential corpus of legal materials assembled by unknown clerical agitators in ninth-century Frankish Gaul.
+The attribution to Pseudo-Isidore is a mere convention, for the documents themselves adopt a variety of pseudonyms and historical perspectives.
 While forgeries abound in the Pseudo-Isidorian corpus, they stand alongside many authentic texts that the forgers have merely compiled.
 Other items have been corrected, interpolated or otherwise revised.
 The most imposing constituent of the forgery corpus, known as the False Decretals, was also the most widely read.
 At its heart stand nearly one hundred pseudonymous papal letters, or decretals, masquerading as the correspondence of popes from Clement I, Peter’s successor, through Gregory the Great.
 The Pseudo-Isidorians did their work in the archiepiscopal province of Reims, in the several decades preceding 850.
 New research has shown that they used the library of the monastery of Corbie on the Somme.
 Corbie scribes also produced some of the earliest and most important manuscripts of the forgeries.
 Though we know where and approximately when the Pseudo-Isidorians worked, their identity remains a deep historical mystery.

 Pseudo-Isidore’s origins lie in the ecclesiastical and legal maturation of the western Frankish church under Louis the Pious and Louis’s son and youngest heir, Charles the Bald.
 With the reforms inaugurated by Charlemagne, bishops in the Carolingian empire enjoyed a steady growth in their influence.
 As the political stability of the Frankish empire deteriorated after 830, however, the episcopate found itself subjected to new and unfamiliar pressures.
 An unsuccessful coup against Louis the Pious prompted the deposition of many prominent clerics, including the emperor’s milk-brother, Archbishop Ebo of Reims, at the 835 Council of Thionville.
 The Carolingian civil war that followed Louis’s death in 840 only deepened the uncertainty faced by the Gallican and the Germanic episcopate.
 Pseudo-Isidore responds to these forces in several different ways.
 He strives to shore up the legal protections afforded the episcopate by enhancing or outright inventing a wide variety of procedural protections for accused bishops.
 Taken together, Pseudo-Isidore’s procedural program extends de facto immunity to accused bishops everywhere.
 The forgeries also seek to subordinate the Frankish church to the legal oversight of the Roman papacy.
 While Pseudo-Isidore’s view of a Rome-centered Christendom was an ideological conviction that he shared with some of his contemporaries, Rome also functions within the forgeries as a distant venue for appeals at the margins of Carolingian political power.
 By expanding the legal jurisdiction of the papacy, Pseudo-Isidore hoped to withdraw accused bishops and their trials from the influence of Carolingian rulers and the provincial synod.
 Finally, Pseudo-Isidore seeks to establish the near-absolute authority and autonomy of bishops within their own dioceses, and to protect the property of their churches from the depredations of the lay nobility.